LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_library_path_2.rst

 to wrap the call to the ``logtalk_load_context/2`` predicate and the assert of the ``logtalk_library_path/2`` fact.

-This predicate may also be used to override the default scratch directory by defining the library alias ``scratch_directory`` in a backend Prolog initialization file (assumed to be loaded prior to Logtalk loading).
+This predicate may also be used to override the default :term:`scratch directory` by defining the library alias ``scratch_directory`` in a backend Prolog initialization file (assumed to be loaded prior to Logtalk loading).
 This allows e.g. Logtalk to be installed in a read-only directory by setting this alias to the operating-system directory for temporary files.
 It also allows several Logtalk instances